sequenceiq/slider/src/site/markdown/specification/cli-actions.md

 The failure count is incremented -it can be accessed via the `"role.failed.instances"` attribute of a role in the status report.

-The number of failures of a role is tracked, and used by hoya as to when to conclude that the role is somehow failing consistently -and it should fail the entire application.
+The number of failures of a role is tracked, and used by Hoya as to when to conclude that the role is somehow failing consistently -and it should fail the entire application.